WolframResearch/LSPServer/docs/sockets.md

 ### II.
 Timing Tests

 Timing tests in the multi-client mode are done in `Sublime Text 3`.
-Settings and results of the timing tests are dicussed below:
+Settings and results of the timing tests are discussed below:

 #### Settings